Fort DeSoto Park

 Park Features

-Over 7 miles of waterfront, includes almost three miles of beautiful white sandy beach.
+• Over 7 miles of waterfront, including nearly three miles of beautiful, white sandy beach

-800-foot-long boat launching facility with eleven floating docks.
+• 800-foot-long boat launching facility with 11 floating docks

 15 picnic shelters

-2,200 foot Barrier-Free Nature Trail is a self-guided interpretive trail providing access to nature for all visitors to Fort De Soto Park, regardless of their physical abilities.
+• 2,200 foot Barrier-Free Nature Trail is a self-guided interpretive trail providing access to nature for all visitors to Fort De Soto Park, regardless of physical abilities

-Dog Beach – At Fort De Soto there is a designated portion of the beach that allows dogs to roam free.
+• Dog Beach – At Fort De Soto there is a designated portion of the beach that allows dogs to roam free.
 Remember to familiarize yourself with any park restrictions.
-In addition, there are 2 fenced-in areas where they can roam free as well..
+In addition, there are 2 fenced-in areas where they can roam free.
 While in other areas, pets must remain on a leash.

-• Pier on the Gulf of Mexico: Accessible from 7 a.m. – sunset.
+• Pier on the Gulf of America: Accessible from 7am to sunset

-• Pier on the Tampa Bay: Accessible from 7 a.m. – sunset.
+• Pier on Tampa Bay: Accessible from 7am to sunset

-A fishing license is needed throughout the park, including the fishing piers.
-A license can be quickly purchased online.
+• A fishing license is needed throughout the park, including the fishing piers, which can be purchased online.
 Be sure to contact the Florida Wildlife Commission if you have questions about which license you should purchase.

 Most all dogs will romp and play together beautifully when there is no “territory” to protect.
 Seeing this fun unfold on the white sandy beaches of Desoto makes it even more awesome to witness!